dev-mamun/Awesome-books/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-> Its a book collection project.
+> It's a book collection project.
+Use only JavaScript & CSS to build this.

 ### 🛠 Tech Stack <a name="tech-stack"></a>